SkylineCommunications/dataminer-docs/connector-help/connector_help/Tandberg_RX_6way.md

 The remote management is possible through its internal serial interface that implements a predefined protocol structure, allowing an acceptable level of monitoring functions, including the reporting of measurement points for a spectrum type graph.

-The driver implements most of the monitoring functions available in the protocol as well as a set of control parameters.
+The connector implements most of the monitoring functions available in the protocol as well as a set of control parameters.

 ## Installation and configuration